-The senior management group consists of the Chief Executive Officer.
+The senior management group consists of the CEO.
 The total remuneration of the senior management group and the number of managers, on a full-time equivalent basis, receiving remuneration in this category are:

-2019 2018
+2020 2019

 \$ \$

-Total remuneration 214,078 126,052
+Total remuneration 221,192 214,078

 Number of persons 1 1

-In the 2019 financial year the Chief Executive Officer received an annual bonus, as stipulated in the employment agreement, which was resolved by the Trustees.
-A further \$32,584 of bonus has been acrrued for, but not paid, as at 30 June 2019.
-This was subsequently approved in the 2020 financial year.
-No bonus was paid or provisioned in the 2018 financial year.
+In the 2020 financial year the Chief Executive Officer (CEO) received an annual bonus, as stipulated in the employment agreement, which was resolved by the Trustees.
+2019 bonus approved but not paid at year end: \$32,584.)